Deebyendu/Anime-Recommender-System-LLMOPS/README.md

 ## 📖 Overview

 The **Anime Recommender System** uses Large Language Models (LLMs) combined with semantic vector search to deliver highly relevant anime recommendations from natural language queries.
-Simply describe what you're in the mood for — the system understands your intent and surfaces the most fitting titles and deployed in AWS.
+Simply describe what you're in the mood for — the system understands your intent and surfaces the most fitting titles.

 > _"dark psychological thriller with a morally grey protagonist"_
 > _"feel-good slice-of-life with great music"_

-Built with **LLMOps best practices** — structured ingestion pipelines, persistent vector storage via ChromaDB, a clean Streamlit frontend, and full Docker + Kubernetes support for production deployments.
+Built with **LLMOps best practices** — structured ingestion pipelines, persistent vector storage via ChromaDB, a clean Streamlit frontend, and full Docker + Kubernetes support for production deployments and deployed in AWS.

 ---